Skip navigation

 (ii) ultrasound imaging.

-16(1) A regulated member registered on the provisional register is permitted to perform those restricted activities described in section 13 only with the consent of and under the supervision of a regulated member registered on the general register or the courtesy register.
+(2) A regulated member on the provisional register, in the practice of physiotherapy, may perform in accordance with standards of practice the restricted activities listed in section 52 only with the consent of and under the supervision of a regulated member on the general register or courtesy register.

-(2) A regulated member registered on the general register who is learning to perform a restricted activity referred to in section 14 is permitted to perform the restricted activities described in that section with the consent of and under the supervision of a regulated member registered on the general register or the courtesy register who is authorized to perform the restricted activities described in section 14 pursuant to section 14(b) and (c).
+(3) A regulated member on the general register who is learning to perform a restricted activity referred to in subsection (1) may perform in accordance with standards of practice one or more of the restricted activities under subsection (1) with the consent of and under the supervision of a regulated member on the general register or courtesy register who may perform the restricted activities under subsection (1).

 (a) to cut a body tissue, to administer anything by an invasive procedure on body tissue or to perform surgical or other invasive procedures on body tissue